Regularity of quotients of Drinfeld modular schemes: Introduction

 The quotients of interest to us are those appearing in the definition of Hecke correspondences.
 Let $Y \xleftarrow{f} X \xrightarrow{g} Y$ be a diagram of schemes where $Y$ is smooth over a base field and $f$ is a finite surjective morphism.
 Recall that this gives rise to a finite correspondence (see \cite[p.3]{MVW} for finite correspondence).
 A typical example of a Hecke correspondence is the finite correspondence corresponding to the diagram above where $X$ is a quotient by some parabolic subgroup of a full level moduli and $Y$ is a full level moduli.
 (See \cite[p.14]{Laumon} for Hecke correspondences in general over $F$; see Section~\ref{sec:application} for examples.)
 A finite correspondence acts on higher Chow groups \cite[p.142, Thm 17.21]{MVW} and the action corresponding to a Hecke correspondence is called Hecke operator.

 Our theorem may make the computation of the Hecke operator easier in the following sense.
 Our regularity theorem implies that $X$ is regular (smooth over the base field) and the maps $f, g$ are finite flat.
-In this case, the action of the finite correspondence is given by the composition of the pullback by $g$ and the pushforward by $f$.
-In our future paper, we use this decomposition to compute Hecke actions on motivic cohomology groups.
+In this case, the action of the finite correspondence is given as the composition of the pullback by $g$ and the pushforward by $f$.

 In our future paper, we will construct certain elements in the higher Chow groups of Drinfeld modular schemes over $A$, extending, in a sense, our elements \cite{KY:zeta} in rational algebraic $K$-theory of Drinfeld modular schemes away from level.
 We show that they are (again) norm compatible (we say that they form an Euler system), that is, we express the pushforward of the elements in terms of Hecke actions relating to local $L$-factors.
+The computation uses Theorem \ref{thm:intro} in a way described in the previous paragraph.